Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 04A Discussion.md

 - Compare the results of steps 1, 2, and 3.
 Are they different?
 If so, how?
 	- We got the same answers for all three steps.
 - What components do we need to implement this algorithm in hardware?
-	- We need to implement a comparator steps 1 and 2.
-We also need to find the most significant high bits,
+	- We need a priority encoder, a barrel shifter, a comparator, and an adder.
+We also need a resistor to store values from previous iterations.
 - If a is a negative value, would the algorithm still work?
 If not, what do we need to change?
-	- No, the algorithm will not work.
+	- Represent the numbers in sign and magnitude, find the modulo of the magnitude, add the sign to it, and then add our positvie